 - "Material planning objection" will be broadly interpreted.
 However, objections will not be regarded as "material" where they: are not relevant to land use planning; not relevant to the application or other matters under consideration; are based on grounds of local competition; or are anonymous. - "Perceived issues of probity" includes the following: employees who are related to Members or Senior Officers; employees who have connections with outside bodies, groups and businesses that engage in the planning process; employees who are Parish Councillors; and organisations where Members have a leading position. - 7.2.
-Pursuant to the cascade principle (at para 1.5 above) the Director of Economy, Environment and Infrastructure hereby delegates such of the above functions (interpreted in their widest sense) to the following Assistant Directors (and equivalents) commensurate with their duties and responsibilities and the Director of Economy, Environment and Infrastructure shall have oversight of the functions and responsibilities so delegated to them: - 7.2.1.
-Assistant Director Environment: - 7.2.2.
+Pursuant to the cascade principle (at para 1.5 above) the Director of Economy, Environment and Infrastructure hereby delegates such of the above functions (interpreted in their widest sense) to the following Assistant Directors (and equivalents; to include any and all Deputy Directors, Deputy Service Directors, and Deputy Statutory Officers) commensurate with their duties and responsibilities and the Director of Economy, Environment and Infrastructure shall have oversight of the functions and responsibilities so delegated to them: - 7.2.1.
+Assistant Director Environment; - 7.2.2.
 Assistant Director Regeneration; and - 7.2.3.
-Assistant Director Infrastructure.
+Assistant Director Infrastructure. - 7.2.4.
+Assistant Director Safer Towns and Communities